Gamomat-Development-GmbH/random-number-generator/README.md

 * A background process is executing the cycling in a random time period (every 1000 up to 10000 milliseconds).
 * When requesting random numbers then cycling is interrupting the process in a random step (every 100 up to 600 random numbers).

-## Reseeding
-The reseeding is updating the random number generator seed.
-A background process is executing the reseeding in a random time period (every 1000 up to 10000 milliseconds).

 ## Testing
 See [README.md](test/README.md) in folder test for instructions.